 Protect Your Computer Against the Trojan Horse

-Trojans come in many forms and can perform different actions on your computer or network; including deleting data, copying data, modifying data, blocking data, disrupting computer networks or computers.
+Trojans come in many forms and can perform different actions on your computer or network: deleting data, copying data, modifying data, blocking data, disrupting computer networks or computers.
 Trojans are different from viruses and other type of malware because they can’t self-replicate.
-There are over 20 different varieties of Trojans that are classified by the type of actions they perform on networks and computers.

 - Backdoor Trojans when installed on your computer or network give remote access control over to the malicious users.
 This enables the author of the Trojan to do anything he wishes with your computer.
 Backdoor Trojans are used to unite a group of infected computers to form a zombie or a botnet network that they control and use for criminal purposes.